-7.1.12 Decisions about service models, procurement activities, referral pathways and availability of services are informed by service providers and lived experience representatives from diverse communities and peak bodies to ensure they are safe, appropriate, and meet the needs of people from diverse community groups.
+- 7.1.11 Decisions about service models, procurement activities, referral pathways and availability of services are informed by service providers and lived experience representatives from diverse communities and peak bodies to ensure they are safe, appropriate and meet the needs of people from diverse community groups. - 7.1.12 Advocate for the inclusion of capital support measures when seeking and applying for funding of new services in rural and remote areas. - 7.1.13 Develop partnership arrangements with local services and peak bodies to support the needs of the community.

-- 7.1.13 Advocate for the inclusion of capital support measures when seeking and applying for funding of new services in rural and remote areas. - 7.1.14 Develop partnership arrangements with local services and peak bodies to support the needs of the community. - 7.1.15 Leverage partnerships to advocate for services and models of care to be funded on 3-5-year contracts to improve continuity of service provision, planning, and commissioning.
+7.1.14 Leverage partnerships to advocate for services and models of care to be funded on 3-5 year contracts to improve continuity of service provision and planning.

-- 7.1.16 Establish clear communication and coordination mechanisms across the sector to enhance continuity of care for all mental health consumers.
-These may include shared care planning, accessible electronic records, secure messaging and consistent and timely provision of the patient discharge summary to GPs and other providers in the consumer's care team. - 7.1.17 Formalise partnerships between all service providers to articulate agreed ways of working together for referral pathways and smooth service transitions. - 7.1.18 Establish a process for the development of single multiagency care plans for people with high and very high support needs who receive care from both primary and specialist care and support from community managed organisations, with the aim of coordinating physical health, mental health and psychosocial support needs. - 7.1.19 Establish data and information sharing protocols across primary and acute care mental health services to facilitate care continuity as well as the development of joint needs assessments, identify emerging trends and inform future service design. - 7.1.20 Enhance shared care referral pathway platforms to support accessibility to services, clarification of service and consistent taxonomy.
+- 7.1.15 Establish clear communication and coordination mechanisms across the sector to enhance continuity of care for all mental health consumers.
+These may include shared care planning, accessible electronic records, secure messaging and consistent and timely provision of the patient discharge summary to GPs and other providers in the consumer's care team. - 7.1.16 Formalise partnerships between all service providers to articulate agreed ways of working together for referral pathways and smooth service transitions. - 7.1.17 Establish a process for the development of single multiagency care plans for people with high and very high support needs who receive care from both primary and specialist care and support from community managed organisations, with the aim of coordinating physical health, mental health and psychosocial support needs. - 7.1.18 Establish data and information sharing protocols across primary and acute care mental health services to facilitate care continuity as well as the development of joint needs assessments, identify emerging trends and inform future service design. - 7.1.19 Enhance shared care referral pathway platforms to support accessibility to services, clarification of service and consistent taxonomy.